Healthdirect Free Australian health advice you can count on.

 Other forms of vitamin D can also be measured if needed.

-A vitamin D test might be part of a check-up for certain people who may not have enough vitamin D. You could have low vitamin D levels (deficiency) if you are:
+A vitamin D test might be part of a check-up for people at risk of having low vitamin D levels (deficiency), such as people who:

 Your doctor might also recommend this test if you have: